osuTitanic/titanic/README.md

 # Testing it out

-For anyone interested, we got a discord server: https://discord.gg/qupv72e7YH

-You can test it out on my servers using a pre-patched client, which you can find [here](https://github.com/osuTitanic/clients).
-Please join the discord server to create an account!
+You can test it out on my servers, by registering on the website: https://osu.lekuru.xyz For anyone interested, we got a discord server: https://discord.gg/qupv72e7YH

 # Server Setup